 John Wagner Givens

-John Wagner Givens is an Associate Professor in the International Studies Department at Spelman College.
+John Wagner Givens is an Associate Professor in the International Studies Program at Spelman College.
 He earned his Doctorate in Politics from the University of Oxford and his Masters in Asian Studies from UC Berkeley.
-He has been interviewed by Georgia Public Broadcasting and Chinese Central Television and has published in a variety of venues including China Quarterly, The Review of Policy Research, Fordham Urban Law Journal, Wisconsin International Law Journal, New Global Studies, Journal of East Asian Studies, War on the Rocks, and Newsweek
+He has been interviewed by Georgia Public Broadcasting, Chinese Central Television, and the Los Angeles Times.
+He has published in a variety of venues including China Quarterly, The Review of Policy Research, Fordham Urban Law Journal, Wisconsin International Law Journal, New Global Studies, Journal of East Asian Studies, War on the Rocks, and Newsweek.

 Expertise